kaltura/kaltura-api-recipes/README.md

     }
   ],
-  "pages": "An array of single page apps to generate along side this recipe.", "pages": [
+  "pages": "An array of single page apps to generate as part of this recipe.
+These apps are shown below the recipe instructions and sample code.", "pages": [{
     "views": "An array of views that are used in this page.
 This should contain the view in 'start' below, along with any views they <lucy include> (e.g. KalturaMediaListResponse includes the KalturaMediaEntry view)", "views": [
       "myView"